Strategy11/formidable-forms/readme.txt

 Next, edit or create a WordPress contact page.
 Click the "Formidable" button to open the shortcode generator.
 Choose your new Stripe form, quiz, or web form and insert it into the WordPress page.
 Save the page for a beautiful WP contact form, ready to collect and store your leads.
 The contact form template will get you up and running fast.

-= Why isn't WordPress sending emails? =
-When you do not receive emails, try the following steps:
+= Why isn't WordPress sending emails from my form? = When you do not receive emails from your form, try the following steps:

    1. Double check the email address in your Email action on the settings page.
 The [admin_email] shortcode uses the email address from your WordPress Settings -> General page.
-   2. Are receiving other emails from your site (ie comment notifications, forgot password...)?
+   2. Are you receiving other emails from your site (ie comment notifications, forgot password...)?
 If not, notification emails will not work either.
    3. Check your SPAM box.
    4. Try a different email address in your settings.
    5. Install WP Mail SMPT or another similar emailing plugin and configure the SMTP settings.